-Attorney General of Canada civil lawsuit
+Attorney General of Canada Civil Lawsuit

 August 13, 2003 - The Attorney General of Canada filed suit in the Ontario Superior Court of Justice against JTI-Macdonald and related entities and R.J.
-Reynolds Tobacco Company and related entities (in total, 13 companies) for \$1.5 billion to recover tax losses caused by what it called a "massive conspiracy" to smuggle cigarettes.
-The government is seeking to compel the defendants to surrender profits from their actions, and to pay damages.11 However, in 2005, in the Companies' Creditors Arrangement Act proceeding described below the Attorney General amended and increased the amount of its claim from \$1.5 billion to \$4.3 billion.
-The parties have agreed to a stay of all proceedings pending in the Superior Court of Justice, subject to notice by one of the parties that it wishes to terminate the stay.
-On January 19, 2007, the court ordered that the case be scheduled for trial no later than December 31, 2008, subject to further order of the court.12
+Reynolds Tobacco Company and related entities (in total 13 companies) for \$1.5 billion to recover tax losses caused by what it called a "massive conspiracy" to smuggle cigarettes.
+The government is seeking to compel the defendants to surrender profits from their actions and to pay damages.
+However, in 2005, in the Companies' Creditors Arrangement Act proceeding (described below), the Attorney General amended and increased the amount of its claim from \$1.5 billion to \$4.3 billion.

+An agreement was reached by the parties involved to stay all proceedings in the case.
+The stay ends if notice is given by one of the parties that it wishes to do so.
+"On January 19, 2007, the court ordered that the case be scheduled for trial no later than December 31, 2008, subject to further order of the court."

-Québec Department of Revenue actions
+Québec Department of Revenue Actions

-August 11, 2004 - The Québec government obtained a court judgment ordering JTI-Macdonald Corp. of Toronto to pay nearly \$1.4 billion immediately, the largest assessment for unpaid taxes in the province's history.
-Under Section 13 of the Ouébec Department of Revenue Act, Québec Revenue Minister Lawrence Bergman issued a certificate attesting that the company owed tax money related to smuggling allegations.
+August 11, 2004 - The Québec government obtained a court judgment ordering JTI-Macdonald Corp.
+(JTI-MC) of Toronto to pay nearly \$1.4 billion immediately, the largest assessment for unpaid taxes in the province's history.
+Under Section 13 of the Québec Department of Revenue Act, Québec Revenue Minister Lawrence Bergman issued a certificate attesting that the company owed tax money related to smuggling allegations.
 The certificate was filed Aug.
-11 in Québec Superior Court, triggering an immediately enforceable court judgment in favour of the department.
+11 in Québec Superior Court, triggering an immediately enforceable court judgment in favour of the Department.
 The certificate covers the period of Jan.
-1, 1990, to Dec.
+1, 1990 to Dec.
 31, 1998.

-The government says JTI owes \$1,364,430,357.51 in unpaid taxes, penalties and interest.
-The order was accompanied by an order to JTI's customers (retailers who sell cigarettes) to remit to the government any accounts payable to JTI.
+The government says JTI-MC owes almost \$1.4 billion in unpaid taxes, penalties and interest.
+The order was accompanied by an order to JTI-MC's customers (retailers who sell cigarettes) to remit to the government any accounts payable to JTI.
 On Aug.
-17, 2004, JTI announced that it had filed for protection under the Companies' Creditors Arrangement Act (CCAA).13 JTI said the action was necessary after the Québec Ministry of Revenue served an order Aug.
+17, 2004, JTI announced that it had filed for protection under the Companies' Creditors Arrangement Act (CCAA).
+13 JTI said the action was necessary after the Québec Ministry of Revenue served an order Aug.
 11 demanding immediate payment of \$1.36 billion.

-"This order was accompanied by cash seizures from its customers resulting in an immediate deprivation to JTI-MC of about 40 per cent of its Canada-wide revenues," the company stated in a press release.14 "In the absence of CCAA protection the effect of these seizures would have unavoidably led to the bankruptcy of JTI-Macdonald."
-In November 2004, JTI-MC filed a motion in the Superior Court, Province of Quebec, District of Montreal, seeking a declaratory judgment to set aside, annul and declare inoperative the tax assessment and all ancillary enforcement measures and to require the Quebec Minister of Revenue to reimburse JTI-MC for funds unduly appropriated, along with interest and other relief.15
+"This order was accompanied by cash seizures from its customers resulting in an immediate deprivation to JTI-MC of about 40 per cent of its Canada-wide revenues," the company stated in a press release.
+14 "In the absence of CCAA protection the effect of these seizures would have unavoidably led to the bankruptcy of JTI-Macdonald."

+In November 2004, JTI-MC filed a motion in the Quebec Superior Court, District of Montreal, seeking a declaratory judgment to set aside, annul and declare inoperative the tax assessment and all ancillary enforcement measures and to require the Quebec Minister of Revenue to reimburse JTI-MC for funds unduly appropriated, along with interest and other relief.15